DaveBackus/Data_Bootcamp_Book/README.md

 ## Preface

 This GitBook was written by David Backus, Sarah Beckett-Hile, Chase Coleman, and Spencer Lyon for a course at [NYU](http://www.nyu.edu/)'s [Stern School of Business](http://www.stern.nyu.edu/).
 We plan to give students experience with economic and financial data and introduce programming newbies to the benefits of moving beyond Excel.
-It's based on the Python programming language, specifically Python's data management and graphics tools.
+We use the Python programming language, specifically Python's data management and graphics tools.
 If that doesn't whet your appetite, we have a [more elaborate sales pitch](http://databootcamp.nyuecon.com/bootcamp_faq/).

 We designed the book to accompany a live class.
 We've tried to make it self-contained, but the written word is a poor substitute for the interaction you get in a classroom.